WHAT IS IT?

 The short answer is, Yes.
 Vitamin B6 assists in producing neurotransmitters which, in turn, carry signals from nerve cell to nerve cell.
 It is considered integral to the development of our brains and the integrity of neurological functioning.
 Whether it is important in a supplement is another question altogether as the reality is that Vitamin B6 in pill form is only imperative to those with a B6 deficiency since Vitamin B6 is something many receive from healthy food diets.

 In summation, Focusene seems like so many other supplements on the market—It is jam-packed with ingredients that have earned dubious reputations as nootropic wonder drugs, but most all of the contents in this blend are up for debate where efficacy is concerned.
 They may or may not help in the area of cognitive functioning.
 What’s more, when taken in tandem with each other—as we saw with red ginseng, L-carnitine and Ginkgo Biloba—they may present many risks.

 Users are urged to consult with a physician before considering Focusene use and should weigh their options, in general, when it comes to proprietary blends.
 There is no shortage of formulas on the market and, what’s more, some of them are rather cost-effective when compared to this blend from Tranquility Labs.
-To wit: Focusene is $39.95 for a one-month supply whereas other blends can be purchased online for less than $15.00.
 Be sure to do your research before buying a blend.
 Be safe, be smart and emancipate your mind.